DebjitLP/CloudBased_Analog_Hackathon_MemioryRead/README.md

 So, the strength of the devices is in the following order Pulldown > Passgates > Pullup.

 Length greater than minimum technology size is used to prevented any unwanted leakage.
+All the simulations are performed using Synopsys 28nm PDK and at TT 25 C.

 * **SRAM Circuit Diagram**